mariodelimadobr/mariodelimadobr/README.md

-:octocat: I'm Mario, DevOps, Full Stack, Full Cycle, self-taught.
+:octocat: I'm Mario, DevOps self-taught.

 if ( like === true ):